dustmop/co2/README.md

 ## (ppu-memcpy dstaddr length sourceaddr)

-copy a load of cpu bytes to the ppu dst and src addresses need to be 16bit constants/registers.
+copy a load of cpu bytes to the ppu. dst and src addresses need to be 16bit constants/registers.

     ;; load a palette
     (asm "palette: .incbin \"example.pal\"")
     ...
-    ;; copy it into the ppu
-    (ppu-memcpy ppu-palette #x20 palette))
+    ;; copy all 32bytes of bg/sprite palette into the ppu (ppu-memcpy ppu-palette #x20 palette))

 ## OAM commands